Connect with others who understand.

 • Deficiencies in vitamin B1, vitamin B6, vitamin B12, folic acid, copper, or other nutrients

-• Other autoimmune disorders (conditions when the immune system attacks the body), including lupus, rheumatoid arthritis, or Guillain-Barré syndrome
+• Other autoimmune disorders including lupus, rheumatoid arthritis, or Guillain-Barré syndrome

 • Genetic disorders such as amyloidosis or Fabry disease